 Because most people don’t have the money to post full cash bail, bail bonds are the most common way to bail someone out of jail.
 When you use a bail bond, you are only required to pay a nonrefundable maximum of 10% of the total bond…that is, assuming that the inmate attends all of his/her court appearances.

-You obtain a bail bond from a bail bondsman (aka a bail agent).
+You obtain a bail bond from a bail bondsman (aka a bail bond agent).
 If the defendant makes all of his/her court appearances, you pay nothing on top of the 10%, but you do not get that 10% back…it is the bondsman’s nonrefundable fee.
 If the inmate doesn’t make those appearances, you will be liable for repaying the entire bail amount to the agent.

 ∗NOTE: After you post bail, you should immediately consult with one of our experienced Rancho Cucamonga criminal defense attorneys2 who can help you schedule a bail hearing to hopefully reduce or even waive the inmate’s bail.

-If you wish to obtain information on an inmate incarcerated at the San Bernardino County Jail in Rancho Cucamonga, you may call the facility directly at (909) 350-2476, or you may visit the San Bernardino County Sheriff’s Department’s inmate information website.
+If you wish to obtain information on an inmate incarcerated at the San Bernardino County Jail in Rancho Cucamonga, you may call the facility directly at (909) 350-2476, or you may visit the San Bernardino County Sheriff’s Department’s inmate locator information website.

 You must provide the inmate’s full name and date of birth before a deputy will give you information about a specific inmate.